appdev-lessons/debugging/content.md

 ```

 ## Navigating the debugging Session
-When your Rails server hits the debugger line, it will pause, and you'll enter the debug mode in your console.
+When your server hits the debugger line, it will pause, and you'll enter the debug mode in your console.
 Here's how to navigate:

 - `step` or `s`: Move to the next line of code, stepping into methods.
 - `next` or `n`: Move to the next line without stepping into methods.